Summer Financial Aid

 For more information about academic year loan limits, visit our Federal Direct Loan Limits webpage.

 Federal regulations do not allow students to receive federal financial aid from two schools at the same time.
-By completing a consortium agreement, you can attend the University of Arizona and another accredited school (referred to as the “visiting institution”) during the same semester and receive federal financial aid funding for the total combined units.
-This process most benefits Federal Pell Grant recipients who are enrolled in less than twelve summer units at Arizona.
+However, through an approved consortium agreement, you can attend the University of Arizona (Arizona) and another accredited post-secondary institution (referred to as the “visiting institution”) during the same semester and receive federal financial aid from Arizona for the total combined units.
+This process most benefits Federal Pell Grant recipients who are enrolled in less than twelve units at Arizona.

 You must be enrolled in a minimum of six University of Arizona units in order to request a consortium agreement or to receive summer University Grant funding.
 Review all Consortium Agreement policies prior to submitting.

-You will be notified by email if you do not meet SAP standards.
-If your SAP status is "Suspension", summer financial aid offers or further disbursements of summer financial aid will be delayed pending approval of your SAP Appeal form.
+You will be notified by email if you do not meet SAP standards after the Spring 2026 semester concludes.
+If your SAP status is "Suspension" (or has been in Suspension since a semester prior to Spring 2025), summer financial aid offers will be delayed pending approval of a Summer SAP Appeal form.

 For additional information about SAP, see Satisfactory Academic Progress Guidelines

 Non-degree seeking students are not eligible to receive federal financial aid.
-However, if you are a graduate non-degree seeking student, you are able to submit the Graduate Non-Degree Seeking Federal Financial Aid Petition to be considered for federal financial aid.
+However, if you are a graduate non-degree seeking student and enrolling in prerequisite coursework required for admittance into a University of Arizona graduate degree seeking program, you may be eligible for federal direct student loan(s).
+Review the requirements for this exception and access the Graduate Non-Degree Seeking Federal Financial Aid Petition form.
 If approved, you will be notified of your summer aid eligibility in a separate email.

-An overaward occurs when the financial aid you are offered exceeds your cost of attendance or if the amount of need-based aid you were offered exceeds your Expected Family Contribution (EFC).
+An overaward occurs when the financial aid you are offered exceeds your cost of attendance or if the amount of need-based aid you were offered exceeds your calculated Student Aid Index (SAI).

 - Declining all or a portion of your student loans (if applicable).
 You can contact our team for assistance with declining your student loans.